A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 As of 2020, twelve states had received federal approval for work requirements, and several others had pending waivers or were expected to submit waivers in the near future.
 But work requirements were only in effect in Utah and Michigan at the start of 2020, and both have since been suspended (Utah’s as a result of the COVID-19 pandemic, and Michigan’s as a result of a court order).
 The Biden administration clearly communicated that they do not consider Medicaid work requirements to be in line with the mission of the Medicaid program, and has officially revoked approval for all of the work requirement waivers that had been approved under the prior administration (details below).

 Early in the COVID-19 pandemic, in March 2020, the US enacted the Families First Coronavirus Response Act.
-Among many other things, the law addresses a wide range of insurance-related issues.
-As described above, one of them is a temporary increase in the portion of Medicaid costs that the federal government pays for each state, for the duration of the COVID public health emergency period.
-But that additional funding is contingent on the states not removing anyone from their Medicaid roles until the end of the COVID emergency period, unless the person moves out of the state or voluntarily requests that their Medicaid coverage be terminated (the Georgetown University Health Policy Institute has a good summary of the Medicaid provisions in the law).
-The federal public health emergency period is expected to last until at least mid-April 2023.
+Among many other things, the law addressed a wide range of insurance-related issues.
+As described above, one of them was a temporary increase in the portion of Medicaid costs that the federal government pays for each state (this additional federal funding is being phased out during 2023, and states will no longer receive it after 2023).
+But that additional funding was contingent on the states not removing anyone from their Medicaid roles prior to April 2023, and then complying with reporting requirements during the “unwinding” period.

-So for the time being, Medicaid work requirements are essentially a no-go, as they would cause a non-compliant enrollee’s Medicaid coverage to be involuntarily terminated (and all of the work requirements that had been approved by the Trump administration have been revoked by the Biden administration).
+So throughout the pandemic, Medicaid work requirements were essentially a no-go, as they would have caused a non-compliant enrollee’s Medicaid coverage to be involuntarily terminated (and all of the work requirements that had been approved by the Trump administration have been revoked by the Biden administration).
 Shortly after the federal coronavirus relief law was enacted, Utah suspended its Medicaid work requirement, which was the only one in effect in the country at that point (Michigan’s had been overturned by a judge the month before).

 Wisconsin had been working towards implementation of a work requirement in early 2020, which would have been the first work requirement in a state that hasn’t expanded Medicaid.
 But amid the COVID pandemic, Wisconsin suspended the implementation of the work requirement.